Examples of left-orderable and non-left-orderable HNN extensions: HNN extensions of nilpotent groups

 We would like to end this section with a torsion-free non-left-orderable example which will contain a class two nilpotent group as an index two subgroup; indeed, it will contain a subgroup of Heisenberg group $H$ of $3\times 3$ integral unipotent matrices.
-This might be one of the simplest (smallest) examples of a torsion-free non-left-orderable group in literature.
-It also shows that torsion-freeness does not imply left-orderability in the class of polycyclic groups.
+This might be one of the simplest (smallest) examples of a torsion-free non-left-orderable group in the literature.
+(Another example is the Hantzsche-Wendt group, a specific crystallographic group that is virtually $\Z ^3$; see \cite{BRW}) It also reaffirms that torsion-freeness does not imply left-orderability in the class of polycyclic groups.

 Let

 The group $\Gamma $ is related to the Heisenberg group

 Any element of $H$ can be written uniquely as $x^my^nz^k$ where $m, n, k\in \Z$. $H$ is bi-orderable.
 The elements $x^2, y, z$ generate an index two subgroup $H_0$ of $H$.